-The GLP‑1 space exemplifies this reality.
+The GLP‑1 space exemplifies this shift.
 With over 300 GLP-1 drugs currently in active development¹ and the global market projected to reach $157.5 billion by 2035,2 the operational stakes have reached new heights.
-This explosive growth creates both tremendous opportunity and intensified pressure.
-Sponsors must deliver exceptional data quality to differentiate their therapies in an increasingly crowded market, making connected devices in GLP‑1 clinical trials essential infrastructure rather than optional enhancements.
+In this environment, connected devices supported by purpose-built eCOA platforms are no longer optional.
+They are essential infrastructure for data-driven clinical trial execution.

-“The question is no longer whether to integrate connected devices into GLP-1 trials, but how to implement them most effectively.”
+“The question is no longer whether to integrate connected devices into GLP-1 trials, but how to do so in a way that ensures data integrity, operational scalability, and regulatory readiness.

 In this competitive environment, data quality isn’t just about regulatory compliance.
 It’s about competitive advantage.
 Sponsors need every data point to be accurate, timely, and defensible.
 The traditional approach of manual data collection, with its inherent risks of transcription errors, delayed reporting, and inconsistent measurements, can no longer meet these demands.